 Your initial appointment with the counseling center can be scheduled after your paperwork has been completed.
-The link for the online forms is below.
-Please call CWS for the password and more information about which forms you may need to complete.
+The link for online paperwork is below.
+Feel free to call if you aren't sure about which forms to complete using the password: Eagles

 Our phone number is (509) 359-2366.

-Ongoing appointments are generally scheduled with your counselor.
+Ongoing appointments are generally scheduled in consultation with your counselor.
 Students must make appointments on their own behalf.

-While Counseling and Wellness (CWS) is offering telehealth services, students must be located in Washington State during the therapy session per state regulations.
+While Counseling and Wellness (CWS) offers both in-person and telehealth services, students must be located in Washington State during the therapy session per state regulations.

-If you are a new client, you will need to fill out the following four forms -
+If you are a new client seeking a single session therapy appointment, you will need to fill out the following forms -

 During the regular school year, Cheney campus office hours are Monday through Friday 8 am to 5 pm.
 Closed for lunch from 12 pm to 1 pm.
 Staff meetings are generally Thursday mornings.
-For students on the Spokane campus, a counselor is based out of the Catalyst Building Mon, Tues, Weds, and Fri.
-All scheduling is done through the Cheney office.
+For students on the Spokane campus, a counselor is based out of the Catalyst Building Mon, Tues, Weds, and Fri; however, all scheduling is done through the Cheney office.

-There are university support systems that can reach out to a student if you are concerned and are unable to convince the student to seek out to services on their own.
+There are university support systems that may reach out to a student if you are concerned and unable to convince the student to seek out services on their own.

-The Student Accommodations and Support Services (formerly the Student Care Team) can assist students with a wide variety of issues and challenges.
-This can include significant health issues that have impacted their studies, having a death in the family, among other things.
+The Student Accommodations and Support Services (SASS) team can assist students with a wide variety of issues and challenges.
+This can include significant health issues that have impacted studies, a death in the family, a serious medical issue, etc.

-Students can connect with a member of the S.A.S.S. by filling out this form: Student Intake Form
+Students can connect with a member of the SASS team by filling out this form: Student Intake Form

-If you are a concerned faculty, staff, or community member, you can contact the Student Care team about a student by clicking here: iCare
+If you are a concerned faculty, staff, or community member, you can alert the SASS team about a student by clicking here: iCare

-The EWU Student Care Team has created a crisis check list that can be accessed here: Crisis Check List
+The EWU SASS Team has created a crisis check list that can be accessed here: Crisis Check List

 However, if a student is an immediate risk to self or others, please call 911.